 I needed a new plan

-So my baby was around 2 months old and I’d had reflux medicine for about three days now it was gone.
-I was desperate to figure out the root cause of this, not just treat his symptoms, so I started to watch for what was happening while I was feeding.
+My baby was around 2 months old and I’d had reflux medicine for about three days now it was gone.
+I was desperate to figure out the root cause of this, not just treat his symptoms.
+I started watching for what was happening while I was feeding.

 It was going to be a few days until I could get him into a doctor here anyway.